 - To propagate by layering, bend a vigorous cane to the ground and cover it with soil leaving three tips buds exposed.
 Roots will grow from nodes along the cane in a few months; new plants can be cut from the mother plant and replanted.

-- European vinifera canes are commonly grafted to disease-resistant rootstock.
+- European vinifera canes are commonly grafted to the disease-resistant rootstock.
 The best time to start a graft is in late winter when the canes (called “scions”) are dormant.

-- Harvest grapes when they are full-colored and sweet flavored usually from late summer to mid fall depending on the variety.
+- Harvest grapes when they are full-colored and sweet flavored usually from late summer to mid-fall depending on the variety.
 When grapes are ripe the stem will brown and slightly shrivel

 - American and European grapes in a bunch commonly ripen at the same time.